•

 In March 1950, Rev. J.H.
 Pratcher was called to Pastor at Trinity Baptist Church.
 The congregation was at a record low, with only seven active members, and services were held in various private homes.
 The church was almost financially destitute, unorganized, and on the verge of collapse.

 Under the leadership of Pastor Pratcher, Trinity experienced its first necessary rebirth.
-With the increase in membership, a need for larger quarters became necessary.
+With the increase in membership, larger quarters became necessary.
 The church soon located an appropriate site at 1912 Maryland Avenue.
 Because of a shortage of funds, Trinity could not immediately begin constructing a new church.
 Therefore, a large canvas tent was purchased, and services were held there.
 This was in the fall of 1950.

 In 1956, Rev. Pratcher, after securing a successful building fund, recommended that the site for a new church be pursued.
 The search was successful, and in September of the same year, the Jewish Temple of the Congregation of Havas Sholem at 309 Tenth Street was purchased.
 Membership at the time had reached 205.